Timeline: Bin Laden's mocking messages since 2001

 March 19, 2008 - In an audio recording, bin Laden threatens the European Union with grave punishment over cartoons of the Prophet Mohammad.

 May 16, 2008 - Bin Laden, in an audiotape addressed to "Western peoples," calls for the fight against Israel to continue and says the Israeli-Palestinian conflict is at the heart of the Muslim battle with the West.

 January 14, 2009 - Bin Laden, in an audiotape, calls for a new jihad over Gaza and says the global financial crisis has exposed the decline of U.S. influence in world affairs.

-January 24, 2010 - A bin Laden audiotape aired on Al Jazeera claims responsibility for the attempted bombing of a U.S.-bound airliner on December 25, 2009.
+January 24, 2010 - A bin Laden audiotape aired on Al Jazeera claims responsibility for the attempted bombing of a U.S.-bound plane on December 25, 2009.

-March 25, 2010 - In an audiotape aired on Al Jazeera, bin Laden threatens to kill any Americans taken prisoner by al Qaeda if accused September 11 mastermind Khalid Sheikh Mohammed is executed by U.S. authorities.
+March 25, 2010 - In an audiotape aired on Al Jazeera, bin Laden threatens to kill any Americans taken prisoner by al Qaeda if accused September 11 mastermind Khalid Sheikh Mohammed is put to death by U.S. authorities.

-January 21, 2011 - In an audio recording, bin Laden says the release of French hostages in Niger depends on France's soldiers leaving Muslim lands, Al Jazeera reports.
+January 21 2011 - In an audio recording, bin Laden says that the release of French hostages in Niger depends on France's soldiers leaving Muslim lands, Al Jazeera reports.

 May 2, 2011 - Bin Laden is killed in Pakistan by U.S. forces.